Best outdoor restaurants Edinburgh: 15 incredible al fresco dining spots in the Scottish capital

 Indigo Yard

 What: Found in the heart of West End, Indigo Yard is a restaurant and bar that has been serving up popular food and craft beer to the people of Edinburgh since 1996.
-Boasting a large, covered outdoor area, Indigo Yard unsurprisingly gets pretty busy particularly during the summer, so get here early if you want guarantee yourself a table outside.
+Boasting a large, covered outdoor area, Indigo Yard unsurprisingly gets pretty busy particularly during the summer, so get here early if you want to guarantee yourself a table outside.

 Where: 7 Charlotte Lane, EH2 4QZ